ifpa-footbag/footbag-org/README.md

 ## Publishing

 Github pages is used for hosting.
-It serves the content of `dist` directory and that is why that folder is pushed to Github. `npm run build` builds the app into dist folder.
+It serves the content of `docs` directory and that is why that folder is pushed to Github. `npm run build` builds the app into the docs folder.

 ## Technology